Including Ferrets, Hamsters, Rabbits and Minipigs

 - The US Army Edgewood Chemical Biological Center used the rat VAB™ for repeated, low-stress blood sampling from ferrets.
 14 of 16 jugular vein catheters remained patent for 21 days, and the animals were able to be group housed thanks to the protective metal cap.

-- Our customers have successfully used the mouse VAB™ in hamsters (though we are not aware of any posters or presentations).
+- Our customers have successfully used the mouse VAB™ in hamsters, often useful in infection disease research, though we are not aware of any posters or presentations.

-- Both Ellegaard Gottigen Minipigs in Denmark and Frontage Laboratories in Ohio have presented on use of the rat VAB™ for dosing and sampling in minipigs.
+- Ellegaard Gottigen Minipigs in Denmark, Frontage Laboratories in Ohio and Charles River in the Netherlands have presented on use of the rat VAB™ for dosing and sampling in minipigs.
+Instech and Ellegaard developed a special long-necked version of the VAB™ for this application.

 Some VAB™ features do not carry over to these other species - for example, a rat tether for continuous infusion will not work on a larger animal, and minipigs make short work of the standard protective cap for group housing - but the ability to take low-stress repeated blood samples from an implanted catheter with extended patency has pushed our customers to become creative.
 If you have used the VAB™ on species not mentioned here, please let us know.